samkeen/Chat-With-Doc-Poc/README.md

 # ChatWithDoc 💬

 This was built as a trial of working Codeium Windsurf IDE to judge its potential.
 Was able to build this in about an hour with very few hiccups.
+- Winsurf (using Sonnet 3.5) wrote all the code, including this readme
+- It never got "stuck" there we just some corrections I directed in the implementation

 A streamlined chat interface for interacting with documents using Claude, Anthropic's state-of-the-art language model.